iloverobotandcode/Node.JS_Tutorial/Part_1/READ_ME.md

 ```
 node index
 ```
----
-3. Show "Hello World!" on the local host browser
+3. Show "Hello World!" on the **local host browser** - instead of showing on the terminal as above
 ```
 http = require('node:http');
 listener = function (request, response) {